 - Bilateral agreement on foreign direct investment promotion, protection, and cooperation;

 - More liberal Air Services Agreement and Open Skies for Charter Flights

-- Work program of cooperation in areas including health care, education, media,
+- Work programme of cooperation in areas including health care, education, media, tourism, and creation.

 The objective of the chapter on investments of the India-Singapore Comprehensive Economic Cooperation Agreement